mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Rush**

 name:     Wind Slicer<br>
-text:     **Deploy:** Lower the cost of all Structure minions in your hand by 1.
+text:     **Deploy**: Lower the cost of all Structure minions in your hand by 1.

 name:     Windstorm Obelysk<br>
 text:     **Summon Dervish**<br>